shareifjones/chatapp/README.md

 ChatApp is a real-time messaging platform developed with React Native, Firebase, and Expo.
 It enables users to exchange messages, share images, and send their live location.
 The app also features displaying offline messages.

 ## Features
-Real-time Messaging: Users can send and receive messages instantly.
+- **Real-time Messaging**: Users can receive and send messages instantly on a simple chat interface.
-Image Sharing: Users can share images from their device's library or take new photos.
+- **Image Sharing**: Users can share images taken on their phone or photos from their gallery.
-Location Sharing: Users can share their current location.
+- **Location Sharing**: Users can share their current location.
-Offline Support: Messages are cached locally, and users can continue to access them while offline.
+- **Offline Functionality**: Users can access and read old messages while offline.
-Anonymous Login: Users can sign in anonymously and start chatting without creating an account.
+- **User Authentication**: Users can authenticate themselves anonymously.

 ## User Stories
 - **As a user**, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.